scrossuk/locic/docs/ControlFlow.rst

 For-each Loop
 -------------

+A for-each loop is used to iterate over :doc:`ranges <Ranges>`.
 Again, this is very similar to constructs offered by many languages.
 In this case, the syntax and semantics are essentially identical to C++11's *for-each* loop.

 Here's an example: